 The software industry has limited barriers to entry, and the availability of desktop computers with continually expanding capabilities at progressively lower prices contributes to the ease of market entry.
 Because of these and other factors, competitive conditions in the industry are likely to intensify in the future.
-Increased competition could result in price reductions, reduced revenues and profit margins, and loss of market share, an of which could adversely affect Autodesk's business, consolidated results of operations, and financial condition.
+Increased competition could result in price reductions, reduced revenues and profit margins, and loss of market share, any of which could adversely affect Autodesk's business, consolidated results of operations, and financial condition.
+The design software market in particular is characterized by vigorous competition in each of the vertical markets in which Autodesk competes, both by entry of competitors with innovative technologies and by consolidation of companies with complementary products and technologies.

-The AEC family of products competes directly with software offered by companies such as Bentley Systems, Inc. ("Bentley"); Computervision Corporation (a subsidiary of Parametric Technologies, Inc.); CADAM Systems Company, Inc.; Diehl Graphsoft, Inc.; EaglePoint Software; International Microcomputer Software, Inc. ("IMSI"); Intergraph Corporation; Ketiv Technologies; Nemetschek Systems, Inc.; and Visio Corporation ("Visio"). the Companys MCAD products compete with products offered by Bentley; Visionary Design Systems; Hewlett-Packard Corporation; Parametric Technologies, Inc.; Structural Dynamics Research Corporation; Unigraphics; Computervision Corporation (a subsidiary of Parametric Technologies); Dassault System's; Solidworks Corporation (a subsidiary of Dassault); and Baystate Technologies, Inc. The Company's GIS Market Group faces competition from Bentley; Intergraph; MapInfo Corporation; Earth Sciences Research Institute ("ESRI"); and MCI Systemhouse.
-Kinetix product offerings compete with products offered by other multimedia companies such as Adobe Systems Inc.; Macromedia, Inc.; Microsoft Corporation; and Silicon Graphics, Inc. The Personal Solutions Group family of products competes with Broderbund Software, Inc.; IMSI; Visio; and Micrografx Inc. Certain of the competitors of the Company have greater financial, technical, sales and marketing, and other resources than the Company.
+The AEC family of products competes directly with software offered by companies such as Bentley Systems, Inc. ("Bentley"); Computervision Corporation (a subsidiary of Parametric Technologies, Inc.) ("Computervision"); CADAM Systems Company, Inc.; Diehl Graphsoft, Inc.; EaglePoint Software; International Microcomputer Software, Inc. ("IMSI"); Intergraph Corporation; Ketiv Technologies; Nemetschek Systems, Inc.; and Visio Corporation ("Visio").
+The Companys MCAD products compete with products offered by Bentley; Visionary Design Systems; Hewlett-Packard Corporation; Parametric Technologies, Inc.; Structural Dynamics Research Corporation; Unigraphics; Computervision; Dassault System's ("Dassault"); Solidworks Corporation (a subsidiary of Dassault); and Baystate Technologies, Inc. The Company's GIS Market Group faces competition from Bentley; Intergraph; MapInfo Corporation; Earth Sciences Research Institute ("ESRI"); and MCI Systemhouse.
+Kinetix product offerings compete with products offered by other multimedia companies such as Adobe Systems Inc.; Macromedia, Inc.; Microsoft Corporation and Silicon Graphics, Inc. The Personal Solutions Group family of products competes with Broderbund Software, Inc.; IMSI; Visio; and Micrografx Inc. Certain of the competitors of the Company have greater financial, technical, sales and marketing, and other resources than the Company.

-Autodesk believes that the principal factors affecting competition in its markets are price, product reliability, performance, range of useful features, continuing product enhancements, reputation, and training.
+Autodesk believes that the principal factors affecting competition in its markets are product reliability, performance, range of useful features, continuing product enhancements, reputation, price and training.
 In addition, the availability of third-party application software is a competitive factor within the CAD market.
 Autodesk believes that it competes favorably in these areas and that its competitive position will depend, in part, upon its continued ability to enhance existing products, and to develop and market new products.

-In April 1998, the Company received notice that the Federal Trade Commission ("FTC") has undertaken a nonpublic investigation of its business practices.
+In April 1998, the Company received notice that the Federal Trade Commission ("FTC") has undertaken a nonpublic investigation to determine whether Autodesk or others have engaged in or are engaging in unfair methods of competition.
 The FTC has not made any claims or allegations regarding the Company's current business practices or policies, nor have any charges been filed.
 Autodesk intends to cooperate fully with the FTC in its inquiry.
 The Company does not believe that the investigation will have a material impact on its business or results of operations.